Add whimsy to your winter with a magical mix of memorable farmstay, mouth-watering produce and... mini goats?

 “We can light a fire, have some whisky or wine and really enjoy being outdoors on a clear night and being able to look up and see the stars.”

-It’s something they love to share with visitors.
-So, this Off Season they’re adding a G.O.A.T (Greatest of All Time) doof into the whimsical winter mix, where you can meet the mini goats in the paddock before Brad, a DJ with a passion for vinyl, spins a sunset session of your favourite genre.
+It’s something they love to share with guests.
+In 2025, they even offered a G.O.A.T (Greatest of All Time) doof into the whimsical winter mix, where guests could meet the mini goats in the paddock before Brad, a DJ with a passion for vinyl, spun a sunset session from your favourite genre.

 The result?
-A mini goat rave, complete with crackling fire, DJ decks and a herd of curious goats in the background.
+A mini goat rave, complete with crackling fire, a glass of local whisky or wine, DJ decks and a herd of curious goats in the background.
+It drew guests from across Australia and from overseas.

-Rock and roll, 80s and 90s, drum and bass (a favourite of Brad’s), techno and dance: there’s no shortage of music choice.
+Rock and roll, 80s and 90s, drum and bass (a favourite of Brad’s), techno and dance: there was no shortage of music choice.

-“Brad’s been collecting records for 30 years,” says Lisa.
+“Brad’s been collecting records for 30 years,” Lisa says.

 “I had a couple of resident spots in some clubs in Perth,” Brad admits modestly.
 “Played some big dance parties in a couple of festivals.”